The Leading Provider of Sail Cruising Courses in North East England

 Northumbria Sailing Adventures

-These adventures are when we either charter a sailing yacht or take ‘Lian’ somewhere interesting and challenging.
+For these adventures we either charter a sailing yacht or take ‘Lian’ somewhere interesting and challenging.
 When weather and crew status permit we will do distances, often sailing through the night via the watch system.
 If this is not possible we will cruise looking for pleasant places to visit with good shoreside wining and dining facilities.

 Trips in recent years have included the Orkneys, the Clyde, London Tower Bridge and a North Sea crossing.